paymentsds/mpesa-java-sdk/README.md

 - Receive money from a mobile account to a business account
 - Send money from a business account to a mobile account
-- Send money from a business account to a another business account
+- Send money from a business account to another business account
 - Revert a transaction
 - Query the status of a transaction